arthurcgusmao/arthurcgusmao.github.io/_posts/2018-03-10-statistics-basic-concepts.md

 z_i = \frac{x_i - \mu}{\sigma} \ \ \ \implies \ \ \ x_i = \mu + z_i \cdot \sigma
 $$

 By its definition, the z-score is a *dimensionless* quantity.
+It can mapped directly to a percentile when you know the shape of the distribution (or, in case you do not, to weaker bounds using [Chebyshev's inequality](https://en.wikipedia.org/wiki/Chebyshev's_inequality)).

 ### The Bias vs Variance Tradeoff